p113-io/strapi_tools./README.md

 ## Strapi tools
 ### v 4.x.x and above only

-this is a list of bash scripts used to install , build, start and upgrade the strapi server:
+this is a list of bash scripts used to install, build, start and upgrade the trapi server:
-This is intened to be used just after the creation of a new strapi project, but an be added later also
+This is intended to be used just after the creation of a new strapi project, but an be added later also

 ### installation of the package